datafun/datafun.c/docs/aggregate.md

 max
 ---

-Computers the maximum number from the input.
-Can also output the index that the number is found out.
+Computes the maximum number from the input.
+Can also output the index of the maximum.

 ### usage